ParkerICI/premessa/README.md

 # cytofNormalizeR

-R implementation of bead normalization for CyTOF data
+R implementation of bead normalization for CyTOF data.
+The idea behind the method is described in [this](https://www.ncbi.nlm.nih.gov/pubmed/23512433) publication. cytofNormalizeR is an R re-implementation of the [original](https://github.com/nolanlab/bead-normalization) normalization software developed for Matlab.

-#Installation
+# Installation

 ## Install required R packages